 The Vegreville Fire Services (VFS) is comprised of approximately 40 paid on-call firefighters.
-Led by the Fire Chief, Mitch Newton, VFS protects our community by responding to:
+Led by the Fire Chief, Gary Faas, VFS protects our community by responding to:

 - Structural Fires